Jack Archer (actor): Career

 Archer made his debut in the stage production Nivelli's War at the Lyric Theatre, Belfast which transferred to the New Victory Theater in New York.
 He received a 'Best Actor' nomination from The Stage Debut Awards for his performance as the lead role Ernst.
-Archer then played Hamilton in The Finborough Theatre's revival of Quaint Honour, staged once before in 1958, where he also received a nomination from The Off West End Theatre Awards for 'Best Male Performance in a Play'.
+Archer then played Hamilton in The Finborough Theatre's revival of Quaint Honour, staged once before in 1958, where he was nominated for the Offie for 'Best Male Performance in a Play'.
 In 2020, he joined the lead cast of Torben Betts' Monogamy which toured the UK and went on to run at The Park Theatre in London.
 Archer has also starred in various other productions in London including Confessional at the Southwark Playhouse, Blue at the Gate Theatre and When The Sea Swallows Us Whole at The Vault Festival.

 Archer made his screen debut as Jamie Marshbrook in the second series of The Bay on ITV.
 He then starred as Joseph in the 2021 film The Haunting of Alice Bowles written and directed by Philip Franks.
-He next appeared as Michael Leeks in the tenth series of Call the Midwife in a story following conversion therapy in Britain during the 1960s.
-In 2022, Archer starred in a television adaptation of Marie Antoinette's life written by Deborah Davis.
-The 8-part series was part shot in Versailles, produced by Canal+ and Banijay, and aired on the BBC, PBS and Disney+.
+He appeared in the tenth series of Call the Midwife as Michael Leeks, in a story following conversion therapy in Britain during the 1960s.
+Since 2022, Archer has starred in a television adaptation of Marie Antoinette's life written by Deborah Davis.
+Each 8-part series was part shot in Versailles, produced by Canal+ and Banijay, and aired on the BBC, PBS and Disney+.
 He plays the role of Count Louis-Stanislas-Xavier of Provence, who will become Louis XVIII after the French Revolution.
-A second series is currently airing.